owennjpr/Char-Mo/README.md

         }

         export default Test;
-4. run npm run dev if you haven't yet, and go to http://localhost:3000/test to see the hello world.
+3. run npm run dev if you haven't yet, and go to http://localhost:3000/test to see the hello world.

+Please make all your website edits in this ignored "test" directory, unless you are making an intentional change to the website (i.e adding your new effect description to the gallery page)

 # Credits

-This package is created and managed by Owen Prendergast.
+This package is created and managed by [Owen Prendergast](https://github.com/owennjpr).

+Thank you to [LordofManKid](https://github.com/LordofMankid) for early testing and contributions!

 Home page logo on the website was made with [patorjk's text to ASCII art generator](https://patorjk.com/software/taag/)